simolus3/drift/docs/pages/docs/Dart API/expressions.md

 [documentation for joins]({{ 'select.md#subqueries' | pageUrl }}).

 ## Custom expressions
-If you want to inline custom sql into Dart queries, you can use a `CustomExpression` class.
+If you want to inline custom SQL into Dart queries, you can use a `CustomExpression` class.
-It takes a `sql` parameter that lets you write custom expressions:
+It takes an `sql` parameter that lets you write custom expressions:
 ```dart
 const inactive = CustomExpression<bool, BoolType>("julianday('now') - julianday(last_login) > 60");
 select(users)..where((u) => inactive);